Johnson Creek Oxbow Restoration Project

 General Schedule

-This project is in the early design phase.
-Construction is anticipated to begin in 2024 or 2025 and should last about six months.
+This project is in the design phase, which will continue through March 2026.
+Construction is anticipated to begin in September 2026 and should last about a year and a half.

 What's Happening Now